apache/camel-website/content/blog/2020/10/Camel36-Whatsnew/index.md

 ### Optimized components startup

-The camel core has been optimized in Camel 3 to be small, slim and fast on startup.
+The camel core has been optimized in Camel 3 to be small, slim, and fast on startup.
 This benefits Camel Quarkus which can do built time optimizations that take advantage of the optimized camel core.

-We have continued this effort in the Camel components where whenever possible works is moved ahead to an earlier phase during startup, that allows enhanced built time optimizations.
+We have continued this effort in the Camel components where whenever possible initialization is moved ahead to an earlier phase during startup, that allows enhanced built time optimizations.
 As there are a lot of Camel components then this work will progress over the next couple of Camel releases.